 This is why internet marketers love funnels.
-A funnel will not only collect the visitors' data, it will take them through a warm up process and get them to buy from you.
-Multiplyzer is a newly-launched list building system which claims you can grow your list like an apple tree in no time.
+A funnel will not only collect the visitors’ data but will also take them through a warm-up process and get them to buy from you.
+Multiplyzer is a newly-launched list-building system that claims you can grow your list like an apple tree in no time.

 Funnels are definitely the way to go to explode your profits.
 However, this product makes some bold claims which sound too good to be true.
 The program creator Carl Soerensen says his system sports the following features:

-Most reviews you'll see online they're either paid reviews or they simply rewrite the sales pages but lack the information which you need to know.
-As soon as you've purchased the program, you'll get to the dashboard once you log in.
-You'll see the funnel in action which looks like this:
+Most reviews you’ll see online they’re either paid reviews, or they simply rewrite the sales pages but lack the information which you need to know.
+Once you’ve purchased the program, you’ll get to the dashboard once you log in.
+You’ll see the funnel in action which looks like this:

-It's like a burger.
-Even if your burger is the best in the world, without people knowing of it, you won't sell anything and won't make any money.
-The website claims you can dominate the leaderboards and crush it with your online marketing efforts.
+It’s like a burger.
+Even if your burger is the best in the world, without people knowing of it, you won’t sell anything or make any money.
+The website claims you can dominate the leaderboards and crush them with your online marketing efforts.

-You just can't set up a system in 40 minutes and start bringing cash out of nowhere.
-You need to treat it like a real business and put in some efforts.
-It's no different than old-school brick and mortar businesses.
+You just can’t set up a system in 40 minutes and start bringing cash out of nowhere.
+You need to treat it like a real business and put in some effort.
+It’s no different than old-school brick-and-mortar businesses.

 Funnels definitely work, and email marketing often yields the highest ROI compared to other marketing channels.
-The product, however makes a lot of misleading claims, and the things aren't as simple as they sound.
+The product, however, makes a lot of misleading claims, and things aren’t as simple as they sound.

-You can make a killing with email marketing, but it takes a lot of work, constant efforts and patience.
+You can make a killing with email marketing, but it takes a lot of work, constant effort, and patience.
 The results the program shares on the main website are anything but typical.
-It definitely focuses on a legitimate business model but it's mostly hype and the product lacks a punch.
+It definitely focuses on a legitimate business model, but it’s mostly hype, and the product lacks a punch.

 Things You Need To Get Started

-Once you've paid for the product and are on-board, you will be encouraged to get the following resources to proceed in the training:
+Once you’ve paid for the product and are on board, you will be encouraged to get the following resources to proceed with the training:

 - Web Hosting – WordPress.com (free) or A2Hosting (paid) or Bluehost (paid)

-- Autoresponder - Mailchimp (free) or Aweber (paid) or other autoresponder service of your choice.
+- Autoresponder – Mailchimp (free) or Aweber (paid) or another autoresponder service of your choice.

-- Instabuilder - It's a WordPress plugin for which the training encourages to get a non-licensed version for $5 on Fiverr.
-Not only is this an unethical practice, the platform is not the most robust one out there.
+- Instabuilder – It’s a WordPress plugin for which the training encourages you to get a non-licensed version for $5 on Fiverr.
+Not only is this an unethical practice, but the platform also is not the most robust one out there.

 - YouTube channel (free)